LeeXYZABC/IndexGraph/README.md

 # IndexGraph
 Index Graph is a optimizer that converts the multi-hop gremlin query to the one-hop graph query, aiming to make the gremlin traversal complete in acceptable time.

-This project is developed based on the following works for querying large biological scientific graph data that has many super nodes and the query path is always larger than three.
+This project is developed based on the following work.
+The work is aimed to optimize the querying of large biological scientific graph data that has many super nodes and the query path is always larger than three.

 @inproceedings{li2017resilient,
   title={A Resilient Index Graph for Querying Large Biological Scientific Data},